wolfoxonly/ava/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

-Build NewBitcoin
+Build avaloncoin
 ------------------------

-1. Clone the NewBitcoin source code and cd into `avaloncoin`
+1. Clone the avaloncoin source code and cd into `avaloncoin`

         git clone https://github.com/avaloncoin/avaloncoin
         cd avaloncoin